Dan Shulman: Sportsnet

 In addition to his continued work with ESPN, on November 19, 2015, Shulman announced he would be joining the Sportsnet broadcast team for upwards of 30 Toronto Blue Jays games during the 2016 and 2017 seasons.
 In March 2018 it was announced that he would be joining the Sportsnet Radio network for select Blue Jays games, in addition to calling up to 50 games on Sportsnet television.

 In April 2018, Shulman teamed up with Sportsnet to air the podcast Swing and a Belt with Dan Shulman where every week, he covers a different topic related to baseball and interviews different people such as Mike Trout and Aaron Boone.

+In 2020, Shulman begins to expand his role as the Blue Jays play-by-play voice for most games.

 He won the Canadian Screen Award for Best Sports Play-by-Play at the 10th Canadian Screen Awards in 2022.

+Shulman also provides play-by-play commentary for Canada Basketball on Sportsnet and continued in this role during the CBC coverage of the 2024 Summer Olympics, on leave from his regular Blue Jays duties.

 Personal life

 Shulman is Jewish and has participated in the Maccabiah Games.
 Shulman had three sons with his wife, Sarah; the couple has since divorced.
-His third son, Ben, is also a sportscaster.
-In July 2017, he announced that he was ending his Sunday Night Baseball duties in part due to his remarriage.
+His third son, Ben, is also a sportscaster and the radio play-by-play announcer for the Blue Jays.